elibtronic/AOYTK/notes.md

   - TR,
      - identify a WARC/dataset to build documentation on
      - sample derviatves for each of the 4 Collection with exploratory Notebook

+## April 3

+  - SL, first draft of [design notes](https://github.com/BrockDSL/AOYTK/blob/main/design_notes.md), will continue on code development
+  - TR, will inquiry about timelines for MoM